Phasor approach to fluorescence lifetime and spectral imaging: Spectral phasor

-Similar to temporal phasor the Fourier transformation of spectra can be used to make phasor.
-Considering a Gaussian spectrum with zero spectral width and changing the emission maximum from channel zero to K the phasor rotates on a circle from small angles to larger angles.
-This corresponds to shift theorem of Fourier transformation.
-Changing the spectral width from zero to infinity moves the phasor toward center.
-This means that the phasor for background signal which can be considered as a spectrum with infinite spectral width is located at center of phasor with coordinate of (0,0).
+Similar to the temporal phasor, the Fourier transform of a spectrum can be used to create a phasor.
+Consider a Gaussian spectrum with zero spectral width and a changing emission maximum from channel zero to K; the phasor rotates on a circle from small angles to larger angles.
+This corresponds to the shift theorem of Fourier transforms.
+Changing the spectral width from zero to infinity moves the phasor toward the center.
+This means that the phasor for the background signal, which can be considered a spectrum with infinite spectral width, is located at the center of the phasor with coordinates (0,0).

 Linear property of the phasor approach

-One of the interesting property of the phasor approach is the linearity where the superposition of different spectra or decay curves can be analyzed by vectorial superposition of individual phasors.
-This is demonstrated in the figure where adding two spectra with different emission maximum resulted in a phasor which falls on a line connecting the phasors of individual phasors.
-For a ternary system adding 3 spectra falls inside a triangle made by phasors of individual spectra or decays.
+One of the interesting properties of the phasor approach is its linearity, where the superposition of different spectra or decay curves can be analyzed through the vectorial superposition of individual phasors.
+This is demonstrated in the figure, where adding two spectra with different emission maxima results in a phasor that lies on a line connecting the individual phasors.
+In a ternary system, adding three spectra results in a triangle formed by the phasors of the individual spectra or decays.

-Unmixing of Three components
+Separating the three components

-For a system which has three different components and they show different spectra, the phasor of the pixeles with different fractional intensities fall inside a triangle where the verti are made up by phasor of pure components.
-The fractional intensities then can be estimated by measuring the area of the triangle that each phasor makes with the phasor of pure vertix.
+For a system which has three different components and different spectra are shown, the phasor of the pixels with different fractional intensities fall inside a triangle where the vertices are made up by phasor of pure components.
+The fractional intensities then can be estimated by measuring the area of the triangle that each phasor makes with the phasor of pure vertex.

 Reciprocal property

-This another interesting feature, there is a one-to-one correlation between the pixels in the image and their phasors on the phasor plot depending on their spectrum or decay curve.
-The phasors for pixels with similar temporal-spectral properties fall on a similar regions and this provide a mean for sorting the image pixels according to their temporal-spectral properties.
-By making region of interest on phasor plot a reciprocal transformation can be performed and the phasors can be projected back to the image which allows a basic segmentation.
+This feature is noteworthy because there is a one-to-one correspondence between the pixels in an image and their phasors on the phasor plot, determined by their spectrum or decay curve.
+Phasors corresponding to pixels with similar temporal-spectral properties cluster in specific regions of the phasor plot.
+This characteristic provides a method for categorizing image pixels based on their temporal-spectral properties.
+By selecting a region of interest on the phasor plot, a reciprocal transformation can be applied, projecting the selected phasors back onto the image.
+This process enables basic image segmentation.